JakeMoralez/FlectoneWeb/pulse/en/docs/integration/discord/index.md

 ### `Placeholders`

 You can use all the placeholders that are used in the initial Minecraft message
-::: tip FOR EXAMPLE, FOR A BAN MESSAGE
+::: info FOR EXAMPLE, FOR A BAN MESSAGE
 If there’s a placeholder `<reason>`, you can use `<reason>` in Discord messages as well
 :::